VRLabs/Damping-Constraints/README.md

 * Place the objects you want to dampen inside ``Container``.
   * Alternatively you can constrain the objects to ``Container``.
-* Changing the weight of the second source in the constraint will change the strenght of the damping effect.
+* Changing the weight of the second source in the constraint will change the strenghth of the damping effect.

 ## Performance stats